Svaneti trekking tour€280

 3. After all participants sent deposit payment, the tour is green-lighted and we start with necessary arrangements.

-4. If there are still not enough participants one month before the start of the tour, we send you an email, inform you about the situation and offer to run the tour at the increased price.
+4. If there are still not enough participants one month before the start of the tour, we inform you about the situation and offer to run the tour at the increased price.
 If all participants agree to it and make a deposit, the tour goes ahead - and, of course, if more people book during the last months before the tour, the price goes down correspondingly, but at some moment we need to decide if to run it or not.
 If participants don´t agree with the higher price, the tour is cancelled and, if there is interest, we can work with them on some individual programs.

 Back to top